Magisterium: Source and criteria

 The Catholic Church teaches that Jesus Christ is the source of divine revelation.
 The Catholic Church bases all of its teachings on sacred tradition and sacred scripture.
-The Magisterium consists in only all the infallible teachings of the Church, "Wherefore, by divine and Catholic faith all those things are to be believed which are contained in the word of God as found in Scripture and tradition, and which are proposed by the Church as matters to be believed as divinely revealed, whether by her solemn judgment or in her ordinary and universal Magisterium."
+The Magisterium consists in all the infallible teachings of the Church, "Wherefore, by divine and Catholic faith all those things are to be believed which are contained in the word of God as found in Scripture and tradition, and which are proposed by the Church as matters to be believed as divinely revealed, whether by her solemn judgment or in her ordinary and universal Magisterium."
 (First Vatican Council, Dei Filius, 8.)
-However, the criteria for the infallibility of these two functions of the sacred Magisterium are different.
-The sacred magisterium consists of both the extraordinary and dogmatic decrees of the Pope and ecumenical councils, and the Ordinary and Universal Magisterium.
+However, the criteria for the infallibility of "solemn judgment" and "ordinary and universal Magisterium" are different.
+The sacred magisterium consists of both the extraordinary and dogmatic decrees of the Pope and ecumenical councils, and the Ordinary and Universal Magisterium consists primarily of Papal documents addressed to all the Catholic faithful, such as Rerum novarum.

 The Second Vatican Council states, "For this reason Jesus perfected revelation by fulfilling it through His whole work of making Himself present and manifesting Himself: through His words and deeds, His signs and wonders, but especially through His death and glorious resurrection from the dead and final sending of the Spirit of truth."
 (Dei verbum, 4).
 The content of Christ's divine revelation, as faithfully passed on by the Apostles, is called the Deposit of Faith, and consists of both Sacred Scripture and Sacred Tradition.

 The infallible teachings of the ecumenical councils consist of the solemn dogmatic, theological or moral definitions as contained in declarations, decrees, doctrines and condemnations (traditionally expressed in conciliar canons and decrees) of councils consisting of the pope and the bishops from all over the world.
+Reasons for a belief in a particular dogma are not infallible but only the dogma itself.

-A teaching of ordinary and universal magisterium is a teaching on which all bishops (including the Pope) universally agree, and is also considered infallible.
+A teaching of ordinary and universal magisterium is a teaching by the Pope or bishops which is binding on one's intellect and will to whom these are addressed.
+Ordinary magisterial documents are more binding when they speak about the subjects they intend to and the same document may have many statements that are not authoritative.
 Such a teaching must also be a part of the sensus fidelium.